Rating Bruce Springsteen

 It can be hard to pull off an album like this in the climate in which it was made, but he arguably created the exact record that America needed in the months after the tragedy.

 9. Devils & Dust

 One of The Boss’ meditative, folk-ish albums, and definitely one of his stronger efforts in later years.

 Perhaps still in the frame of mind he was in when writing The Rising, Devils & Dust feels almost like a concept album, but in reality the songs are less connected than they were on Nebraska or The Ghost of Tom Joad, and it isn’t quite as depressing.

 The music is a big part of that.
-The Ghost of Tom Joad in particular was a little unmusical, but he added far more colour to the music on Devils and Dust.
+The Ghost of Tom Joad in particular was a little unmusical, but he added far more colour on Devils and Dust.
 Perhaps this is why some of the lighter moments stand out so much; Long Time Coming breezes along with some interesting imagery, but the use of the phrase “fuck it up” towards the end is always a little jarring and a bit at odds with what we’ve been presented with up to that point of the song (though, thankfully, not enough to ruin it).
 All The Way Home was originally given to Southside Johnny as a late night barroom ballad in the early 90s, but the version here is radically different, with a countrified twang.